 Let your toddler help you water the plants.
 Fill the watering can or bucket together to see how much weight your little one would like to carry.
 This is one job where you can let them take the lead and water the plants.

 Feeding the Pets

 If you have pets, get your toddler involved when it is time to fill up their feed bowls.
 They can scoop the feed and carry the bowl.
 Both of those activities provide proprioceptive feedback for your toddler.
-The resistance on the scoop as they push it into the feed bin and the weight of the bowl as they carry it to their pet.
+How?
+The resistance on the scoop as they push it into the feed bin and the weight of the bowl as they carried it to their pet.
 Both stimulated muscles and joints.
 Eyes watched their hand move the scoop to the feed bowl and tip the food out.
 So many everyday little activities develop visual processing skills.

 Reading Books with a Weighted Blanket